alpha-dragon-org/dragon-module1-tokeninfo/README.md

    git push origin feature/new-module
    ```

-6. **Open a pull request describing your changes and the module you have contributed.**
+6. **Open a pull request describing your changes and the code you have contributed.**

 ---